iamzoka/refreshd-website/README.md

 Then, I moved all templates and assets to `src/` for cleaner file tree.
 Also, started removing stuff from `.eleventy.js` I don't need.

 One thing I wanted to add was Parcel bundler for bundling styles and JavaScript.
+After deploying refactored version, I had to update build command in `netlify.toml` to: `DEBUG=* eleventy && npm run prod:parcel`, so that parcel copies bundled files to `_site/`.

 Honestly, I thought I'll have to delete everything and start from scratch, but it worked on the first try.

+To be continued...

 ## To do: